Want to increase your conversion rate?

 This is a rock-solid way to increase the click rate on your call-to-action buttons.

-So far, I’ve shared lots of strategies and tactics for using color to boost your conversion rate.
+So far, I’ve shared lots of strategies and tactics for using color to improve website usability and boost your conversion rate.

 But let’s dive into the step-by-step process of transforming those high-level strategies into actionable results and a better conversion rate.